PRDeving/HTMLAnimation/readme.md

 ####Last update: 11 December 2015

-Sprite based animations in pure DOM elements
+Sprite based animations in pure DOM elements.
 No canvas needed.

+Rigth now the sprites has to be each frame following the last one, without margin and just in one row (example in img/)

 IE8 or less not supported (gonna fix it eventually).